oflang/ox/README.md

     3. What Do You Need for Server-Based Software?
     4. What New Abstractions Are Left to Discover?

+    Paul Graham
     Five Questions about Language Design
     http://www.paulgraham.com/langdes.html
 ```

-## Versions
+## Evolution
-- This is the 3rd version of ox.
+- This is the 3rd generation.
-- The 1st version defined some valuable ideas.
+- The 1st generation defined some valuable ideas.
-- The 2nd version defined some basic operations.
+- The 2nd generation defined some basic operations.
-- The 3rd version collects all things together.
+- The 3rd generation tries to put all things together.

 Have fun!